jessequinn/static_site_jessequinn/content/articles/hashicorp-packer.md

 ---
-title: Get packing with Packer
+title: Get packing with Packer on Digitalocean
-description: I run through how to create an image (snapshot) on DigitalOcean with Packer
+description: I run through how to create an image (snapshot) on DigitalOcean with Packer.
 img: radowan-nakif-rehan-qgXz4qXViCg-unsplash.jpg
-alt: Get packing with Packer
+alt: Get packing with Packer on Digitalocean
 featured: 1
 author:
     name: Jesse Quinn